LegendaryGamer2/major-project/proposal.md

  ## Must Have's List

- - thing 1
+ - Slingshot  where the birds will come from
- - thing 2
+ - Piggies that are the enemy
- - thing 3
+ - Birds

  ## Nice to Have List

- - other thing 1
+ - Guiding lines
- - other thing 2
+ - Different Birds
- - other thing 3
+ - Abilities